trigger-corp/Forge-Documentation/source/best_practice/screen_size.rst

 Common screen sizes
 -------------------

-Some of the most common screen sizes to be considered for mobile development are given below, all sizes are given in the number of points (or CSS pixels) which are available to the webview.
+Some of the most common screen sizes to be considered for mobile development are given below.
+All sizes are given in the number of points (or CSS pixels) which are available to the webview.

 * iPhone
  * Vertical: 320x460